codophilic/Learn-Java/Java-I.md

 >[!NOTE]
 > - Multiple inheritance is not directly support in java but indirectly supported via interfaces which we will see about it later.
+> - Multiple inheritance can lead to the "diamond problem" where a class inherits from two classes that have a common ancestor.
+This can create ambiguity if the same method or variable is defined in both parent classes, leaving the compiler unsure which one to use.

 ## Association